GSA/digitalgov.gov/content/communities/multilingual.md

 The group comes together to work on:

-  * Solving common translation problems
+  * Solving common translation problems?
   * Overcoming language barriers
   * Developing government-wide style guides to help standardize the use of languages other than English throughout the government
   * Developing plain language guidelines